Shard-Labs/starknet-devnet/README.md

 ## Advancing time

 Block timestamp can be manipulated by seting the exact time or seting the time offset.
-Timestamps methods won't mint a new block, but they will modify the time of following blocks.
-All values should be set in [Unix time](https://en.wikipedia.org/wiki/Unix_time).
+Timestamps methods won't generate a new block, but they will modify the time of the following blocks.
+All values should be set in [Unix time](https://en.wikipedia.org/wiki/Unix_time) and seconds.

 ### Set time